ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the menu to see other pages.

 the amount of a protein in the blood called beta-2-microglobulin

 People with low beta-2-microglobulin levels and normal hemoglobin—the protein that carries oxygen in a red blood cell—typically have a better prognosis.

 Information about the cancer’s factors will help the doctor recommend a specific treatment plan.
-The next section in this guide is Treatment Options.
-Or, use the menu to choose another section to continue reading this guide.
+The next section in this guide is Types of Treatment.
+Use the menu to choose a different section to read in this guide.